Some people may need to take antibiotics to help treat boils. Some of the most effective antibiotics include oxacillin, daptomycin, and telavancin.

-Boils are a form of bacterial skin infection that presents as inflamed, tender, pus filled sores.
-Most boils drain and heal shortly after appearing.
-However, large or severe boils may require medical attention and antibiotic treatment.
+Boils are a form of bacterial skin infection that presents as inflamed, tender, pus-filled sores.

 Minor or small boils often resolve on their own with good hygiene and at-home treatments, such as warm compresses.
 However, large or complex boils, boils on the face or neck, and chronic boils often require a doctor to drain them.
 Some people may also need to take antibiotics.